UBC-MDS/DSCI_525_Group25/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
+Contributors are welcome to contribute and provide constructive feedback, and we greatly appreciate this!
 Every little bit helps, and credit will always be given.

 Current contributors include: